KetroSithole/Streamlit-Profile-Ketro-Sithole/README.md

 ### Streamlit Sharing

-Deploy your app for free using [Streamlit Sharing](https://streamlit.io/sharing).
-Follow the deployment instructions on the platform.
+Deploy your app effortlessly for free using [Streamlit Sharing](https://streamlit.io/sharing).
+Refer to the platform's deployment instructions.

 ### Heroku

 Deploy on Heroku by creating a `requirements.txt` file and a `Procfile`.
-Refer to the [official Streamlit deployment guide](https://blog.streamlit.io/deploy-streamlit-on-heroku-with-docker/) for detailed instructions.
+For detailed instructions, consult the [official Streamlit deployment guide](https://blog.streamlit.io/deploy-streamlit-on-heroku-with-docker/).

 ### Docker